 Sore throat?

-It can happen any time of year and is triggered by many different situations.
-Whether it’s from the dry, forced air of centrally heated homes, the smoke from wildfires, catching a cold or the arid environment of a plane cabin during travel, our throats often bear the brunt of the environmental shifts we face throughout the year—and it’s never fun to deal with.
+It can happen any time of year and is triggered by many different events.
+Whether it’s from the dry, forced air of centrally heated homes, smoke from the wood stove or wildfires, catching a cold or the stale air in a plane cabin during travel, our throats often bear the brunt of these situations.

 “This mighty herb makes the perfect soothing beverage to ease an irritated throat.”